cyrilletoulet/gerenuk/documentation/install.md

-## 4. Install Gerenuk on Cloud hypervisors
+## 4. Install Gerenuk on cloud hypervisors
 First of all, follow the previous common prerequisites.

 **python3-libvirt** is also needed on hypervisors but already installed by openstack.